TengHu/ActionWeaver/docs/source/blogpost/langsmith.md

-# Function Tracing with LangSmith
+# Traceable Function Calling with LangSmith

 In this post, we are going to build a task planning agent with ActionWeaver and LangSmith for better debugging and tracing capabilities!